thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 Often, users need to see updated information about an entity from one widget on another widget next to it.
 For example, we have a list of assets in the "Entity table" widget, and we want to see their details in the "Time series chart" widget next to it.
 On the desktop, this is easy to set up by placing the two widgets side by side and selecting the action type "[Update current dashboard state](#update-current-dashboard-state)".
-However, the responsive screen of the [{{mobilePrefix}}](/docs/{{mobileDocsPrefix}}mobile/) automatically stacks the widgets one below the other, so you need to scroll down to view the relevant information on the second widget.
+However, on the responsive screen of the [{{mobilePrefix}}](/docs/{{mobileDocsPrefix}}mobile/) the widgets are automatically stacked one below the other.
+This means that you'll need to scroll down to view the relevant information on the second widget.

 {% include images-gallery.html imageCollection="mob" %}